inhandnet/InGateway-firmware-EN/IG902-Quick-Start-Manual.md

 <a id="update-the-software"> </a>

 ## 2. Update the Software
 To obtain the latest software version of IG902 and updated functions, contact the customer service center.
-To update the IG902 software version, do as follows:
+To update the IG902 software version, do as follows.

+<a id="update-the-firmware-software"> </a>

-- Update the IG902 firmware.
+## 2.1 Update the IG902 firmware.

   Choose System > Firmware Upgrade.
 Select a firmware file and click Start Upgrading.
 After the update is completed, you are prompted to restart the system to Apply the new firmware.

   ![](images/2020-01-21-14-20-39.png)

+<a id="update-the-sdk-software"> </a>

-- Upgrade the Python SDK of IG902.
+## 2.2 Upgrade the Python SDK of IG902.

   Choose Edge Computing > Python Edge Computing.
 Select Python Engine, select an Python SDK file, and click Upgrade; when the upgrade confirmation window pops up, click Confirm.
 Then the IG902 automatically performs the upgrade.

   ![](images/2020-02-12-14-09-43.png)

+<a id="update-the-docker-software"> </a>

-- Upgrade the Docker SDK of IG902.
+## 2.3 Upgrade the Docker SDK of IG902.

   Choose Edge Computing > Docker Manager, close the Docker Manager and import the Docker SDK.